 I looked online and found an easy way to do it, we modified it a bit, but it worked and that’s the only thing we cared out!
 How to Remove a Splinter with Baking Soda is the charm and it’s something you want to keep in mind next time a splinter happens to cross your path!

-Step by Step How to Remove a Splinter
+Step by Step How to Remove Wood from Your Hand

 Washed and dried the area on Alex’s hand with soap and water, just to make sure it was ice and clean.